 By scoring 111 or more, your child will be eligible for consideration for a place at any Slough grammar school named on your Local Authority’s Common Application Form (CAF).
 However, this does not guarantee a place as the schools may be oversubscribed.
 Each school’s admissions policy will describe how places are allocated in the event of oversubscription.

-The results for the 2018 Slough 11 Plus will be released in the middle of October 2018 (no specific date has been provided by the Slough Consortium of Grammar Schools).
+The results for the 2018 Slough 11 Plus were released on 16th October.
+The results for the 2019 exam will be announced in the middle of October (the specific date will not be given in advance by the Slough Consortium of Grammar Schools).

 When you receive your child’s 11 Plus results in October 2019, you will have until Thursday 31st October 2019 to submit your Common Application Form to your Local Authority.
 You can name up to 6 schools when you apply.
 School places for September 2020 will be confirmed at the beginning of March 2020.